What is Polysubstance Abuse or Polydrug Abuse?

 Whatever path you follow post-ibogaine treatment, every single patient we have ever worked with during a period of time spanning two decades has responded favorably to improving their overall health, eating better food, and getting some form of daily exercise.
 Physical activity is extremely important and creates immediate and lasting changes in how you’re feeling about yourself and the world in general.
 Exercise releases endorphins so you feel good, reduces stress and anxiety, and can have a lasting impact on helping you maintain a drug-free existence moving forward.

-If you or a loved one are suffering form polysubstance abuse disorders, please don’t hesitate to reach out to us and learn more about what ibogaine treatment can do for your unique situation.
+If you or a loved one are suffering from polysubstance abuse disorders, please don’t hesitate to reach out to us and learn more about what ibogaine treatment can do for your unique situation.